Documenting Your Lineage

 Conducting genealogical research in the New England states is a pure joy.
 And we have our early ancestors to thank, for unlike our later ancestors who were pioneers in new lands and had other things on their minds, they kept wonderful records.
 This doesn’t mean you are going to find every record you ever search for, but chances are you will find a majority of them.

 When you begin documenting your Mayflower line, your first five generations have already been done by the General Society’s Silver Book Researchers.
-Our Historian Team may have added additional sources past the sixth generation therefore depending on the advice you receive from our Historian, you will probably need to begin documenting your line from generation #6 forward.
+The Historian Team may have added additional sources past the sixth generation.
+Therefore, depending on the advice you receive from the Historian Team, you will probably need to begin documenting your line from generation #6 forward.
 It is always a good idea to concentrate on generations six to eight because it is these middle generations which can prove challenging.
-It is best to make sure you will be successful in documenting them before you go ahead and spend time and money on the easier generations where documentation will be more readily available.
+It is best to make sure you will be successful in documenting them before you go ahead and spend time and money on the easier generations where documentation will be more readily available although documents during these later time periods, will be available for a fee.

 If your ancestors were on the move during these middle generations, then you may find it challenging to find the primary records you need.
 As new lands opened up and our ancestors were on the move, up through New York and into Ontario or through Maine into New Brunswick and Nova Scotia, recording family events was not high on their list of priorities (those of us whose lines went into Nova Scotia fair much better), therefore when primary records cannot be located, secondary sources may be used.
 Whether or not the secondary sources you have are acceptable, depends on how reliable the source is known to be; our Historian will be able to advise you.